CSU Drug, Marijuana, Alcohol and Tobacco Policies

 CSU Responsible Action Exemption Policy for Students

-Students or organizations, both on and off campus, who seek medical attention for themselves or on behalf of another student related to the use of drugs or alcohol will not be charged with violations of the Student Conduct Code related to that incident.
+Students or organizations, both on and off campuses, who seek medical attention for themselves or on behalf of another student related to the use of drugs or alcohol will not be charged with violations of the Student Conduct Code related to that incident under this exemption (https://resolutioncenter.colostate.edu/responsible-action-exemption/).

-- The student seeking exemption for the emergency must comply with the recommendations of the Student Conduct Services hearing officer.
-These may include an assessment related to drug or alcohol use and treatment recommendations, among others.
+- The student seeking exemption for the emergency must comply with the recommendations of the Student Conduct Services hearing These may include an assessment related to drug or alcohol use and treatment recommendations.

-- Failure to complete an assessment may result in charges against the student filed with Student Conduct Services.
+- Failure to complete an assessment may result in charges against the student filed with Student Conduct Service

-- The parents or guardians of students may be notified by the university if a student involved in the situation is younger than 21 and was transported to the hospital for medical attention.
+- The university may notify the parents or guardians of students if a student involved in the situation is younger than 21 and was transported to the hospital for medical attention.

 Marijuana Use and Possession on Campuses

 The use and possession of marijuana is prohibited on all property owned or controlled by the university and during all activities sponsored by the university, wherever located.
 The potential health and behavioral impacts of marijuana do not fit with CSU’s mission as an academic institution and a safe, fast‐ paced, high‐functioning work environment.
 Federal agencies continue to enforce federal law against those who facilitate the illegal use of marijuana, despite state law.

 Students and employees who violate this policy are subject to university discipline.

-The Colorado State University Police Department, along with Student Conduct Services, enforces the campus-wide prohibition of marijuana.
+The Colorado State University Police Department, along with Student Conduct Services, enforces the university‐wide prohibition of marijuana.

 CSU strives to maintain a safe workplace.
 Employees who are under the influence of marijuana, just like with alcohol, create serious safety risks when operating machinery or working with potentially hazardous materials or substances in the workplace.

 While performing their job duties:

 - CSU employees are prohibited from consulting or assisting with the cultivation, sale, distribution, or use of marijuana

 - Any employee who provides such assistance shall be acting outside the scope of his or her employment and assumes personal liability for such action